ministryofjustice/request-personal-information/README.md

 When running in development, no jobs are run.

+### API

+The api url is set in an environment variable `API_URL` which is set in the Kubernetes ConfigMap for the environment

 ## Exceptions
 Any exceptions raised in any deployed environment will be sent to [Sentry](https://ministryofjustice.sentry.io/projects/request-personal-information).